Who doesn’t love music? And who doesn’t like cartoons?

 We have over a decade of experience animating all sorts of videos for clients all over the world, from individuals to Fortune 500 corporations.
 There’s no one-size-fits-all format for everyone.
 The process is always different for every client, depending on what they need.

-Over here at Broadcast2World, we’ve done everything from animated music videos to animated infographic videos, explainer videos, educational, training, public awareness campaigns, and social media videos.
+Over here at Broadcast2World, we’ve done everything from cartoon music videos to animated infographic videos, explainer videos, educational, training, public awareness campaigns, and social media videos.
 In fact, there’s such a wide range of art and animation styles to use that it can be overwhelming if you’re just dipping your toes into the waters for the first time.

 Fortunately, our experienced staff guides our clients through the process at every step.
 We start by listening to what the client is hoping to accomplish with the animated video.
 If they don’t have a script, then a few drafts are outlined for the client to pick from.
 Once a script has been agreed on, the storyboards and screenplay are finalized and approved by the client, along with the art style.